alaybey/OpenLibrary/OpenLibrary/README.rst

   JDK8
   Maven
   MySql -> you can change if you want.
-Configure persistence.xml
+Configure persistence.xml Application server or web server (like tomcat, tomcat EE, payara, glassfish, websphere) I didn't use CDI or like things.
+So tomcat can bu used

 Note:
 `` Completely developed for experiential purpose with Jsf and Jpa ``